ixolt/DevOps-CloudFormation/README.md

 The templates in this folder aren't specific to any product.
 They are generic enough where they don't need to be updated much.

-NOTE: The VPC template does need to be updated when being deployed (the CIDR mappings)

 ## Q4EuroInvestor